-Schema/ASN.1 files Files containing the current project's ASN.1 schema definitions.
-Include directories Directories containing auxiliary ASN.1 schema files.
+Schema/ASN.1 files This section lists the files that contain the current project's ASN.1 schema definitions.

+Include Directories This section lists the directories containing auxiliary ASN.1 schema files.
 The current project's schema may import definitions from modules defined in an included directory.

-Configuration file An ASN1C compiler configuration file.
-Generated Items A listing of the files generated by the compiler, separated by target language.
+Configuration file This section lists the ASN1C compiler configuration file currently in use.

+Generated Items This section lists the files generated by the compiler, separated by target language.

-Clicking on a schema file or configuration file in the project window will open that file in the editor.
-A right-click context menu is also provided for schema files, include directories, and configuration file for adding or removing these assets from the project.
+Click on a schema or configuration file in the Project window to open that file in the Editor.
+Right-click on any schema file, include directory, or configuration file to easily add another or remove that particular asset from the project.